FAQs for candidates and workers

 Do I get holiday pay?

 Yes, you will accrue holiday pay which will be calculated using the basic rate of pay for each assignment.
 You are entitled to the equivalent of 38 days holiday per annum, calculated on a pro-rata basis dependent on the hours you actually work.
-Your 38 day entitlement includes Bank Holidays (8 working days) and Closure Days (7 working days) which will be paid when working on an active assignment provided you submit a Holiday Request form for the days.
+Your 38 day entitlement includes Bank Holidays (8 working days) and Closure Days (7 working days).

 Am I entitled to sick pay?